 Gold Prices Jump to 6-Year High

-Viewed as a safe haven by investors in uncertain times, gold prices jumped above the psychological threshold of $1400 per ounce last week.
-This is the first time the metal has crossed this threshold since September 2013.
-The surge in demand for gold comes as global market uncertainty has risen in response to the imposition of new U.S. sanctions on Iran as well as growing certainty of one or more Fed rate hikes this year.
+Viewed as a safe haven by investors in uncertain times, gold prices jumped above $1500 per ounce this week.
+This is the first time the metal has crossed this threshold since April 2013.
+The surge in demand for gold comes as global market uncertainty has risen in response to the imposition of new U.S. sanctions on Iran as well as growing certainty of more Fed rate hikes this year.
 Expectations of lower long-term interest rates and the resulting weaker dollar are both contributing to gold’s strength.

 VP, Associate Director, Thought Leadership and Insights